Hainan Island incident: Aftermath

 Among the Chinese public, the incident created negative feelings towards the United States and increased feelings of Chinese nationalism.
 Despite the fact that the destroyed aircraft carried the serial number 81194, footage of Lt Cdr Wang Wei piloting airplane J-8B bearing serial number 81192 in a similar incident earlier in the year was popularized and became a national icon for both the PLANAF and the Chinese nation.

 After the collision, China briefly lessened aggressiveness in monitoring of reconnaissance flights.
-Flights of U.S. surveillance aircraft near the Chinese coastline continued as before the incident.
+Flights of US surveillance aircraft near the Chinese coastline continued as before the incident.

-Hainan is currently the home of the People's Liberation Army Navy (PLAN) Hainan Submarine Base, an underground facility capable of supporting nuclear ballistic missile submarines.
-During March 2009, Chinese ships and aircraft approached the USNS Impeccable, an ocean surveillance ship of the U.S. Navy while operating 75 mi south of Hainan.
+As of 2009, Hainan was the home of the People's Liberation Army Navy (PLAN) Hainan Submarine Base, an underground facility capable of supporting nuclear ballistic missile submarines.
+During March 2009, Chinese ships and aircraft approached the USNS Impeccable, an ocean surveillance ship of the US Navy while operating 75 mi south of Hainan.
 Pentagon officials characterized the actions as "aggressive" and "harassment".
-In August 2014, the U.S. protested when a Chinese Shenyang J-11BH came within 10 meter of a patrolling Boeing P-8 Poseidon aircraft and performed aerobatic maneuvers including a barrel roll.
-In May 2016, the U.S. protested when two Shenyang J-11BH aircraft reportedly came within 15 meter of a U.S. EP-3 on "a routine" patrol approximately 50 mi east of Hainan Island.
-China responded by demanding an end to U.S. surveillance near China.
+In August 2014, the US protested when a Chinese Shenyang J-11BH came within 10 m of a patrolling Boeing P-8 Poseidon aircraft and performed aerobatic maneuvers including a barrel roll.
+In May 2016, the US protested when two Shenyang J-11BH aircraft reportedly came within 15 m of a US EP-3 on "a routine" patrol approximately 50 mi east of Hainan Island.
+China responded by demanding an end to US surveillance near China.

-After being returned to service, 156511 was transferred to VQ-1 in 2012, and on October 21, 2024 it was retired to Davis-Monthan Air Force Base and 3 days later moved to Pima Air and Space Museum for display.